 Unicheck recently had a thrilling opportunity to interview Todd VanDuzer, an $85,000 scholarship winner, CEO and co-founder of Student-Tutor.
 He also has a 7-year unrivalled experience working as a tutor and SAT & ACT course developer.

 Education has long gone digital.
-Educators successfully use online platforms to exchange feedback with their students, share assignments, plan their lessons or check for plagiarism.
+Educators successfully use online platforms to exchange feedback with their students, share assignments, plan their lessons or check for papers plagiarism.
 Nevertheless, there are countless free software options available online, using them still entails some hidden costs.
 Actually, average expenses can reach up to 3,000 dollars per teacher.
 The hidden fees are usually associated with some additional features or expanding the number of users.

 There is a new milestone in the development of education now.
 Plagiarism is a pivotal problem many higher educational institutions face today.
 To use plagiarism checkers has become vital for the academic cheating detection.
 However, it is not the only challenge they should be ready to take on.